dsikar/BT0417C-configuration/README.md

 ## Editing parameters in the sketch

-Once you open the sketch, the parameters we need to look out for are Name, PIN and Baud Rate.
+Once you open the sketch in the BT0417C_configurati directory, the parameters we need to look out for are Name, PIN and Baud Rate.
 Then change them to suit your application.

 ### Name

 This is the name your BT0417C will show when paired with another device.
 In setup(), look for the line

 ```
   mySerial.write("AT+NAMEmed_hum_v0.1");
 ```

 and edit the name, in this case **med_hum_v0.1**.